ECOSYSTEM SERVICES FOR POVERTY ALLEVIATION (ESPA )

 ACE themes: Producing useful research evidence; Supporting others to produce useful research evidence; Supporting the use of research evidence in decision-making; Being responsive to contexts and needs in Africa

-Description: This project focusses on co-production of evidence syntheses products with decision-makers in the context of ecosystem services and how these can be used to support poverty alleviation in sub-Saharan Africa.
+Description: This project focussed on co-production of evidence syntheses products with decision-makers in the context of ecosystem services and how these can be used to support poverty alleviation in sub-Saharan Africa.

-The first step of the project is to produce an interactive evidence interface that maps interventions for ecosystem services against different components of poverty.
+The first step of the project produced an interactive evidence interface that maps interventions for ecosystem services against different components of poverty.
 Mapping this research in this way allows decision-makers to actively view the areas where there is either a lot or too little research.
 It also allows decision-makers to see whether research considers poverty in a multi-dimensional way.

-The second part of this project is to co-produce with sub-Saharan African decision-makers four rapid evidence assessments on policy priority areas.
-We have preliminarily identified the following four as potential syntheses, which may be refined depending on consultation with decision-makers: 1) what works in the management of ecosystems services in drylands in the sub-Saharan African region?; 2) how best to provide effective governance of ecosystems services in low income countries?; 3) what guidelines and decision-making tools are available to support decision-makers and do these include multiple dimensional measures of poverty?; 4) how can research methodologies be better aligned to decision-makers’ needs?
+The second part of this project was co-produced with sub-Saharan African decision-makers and consisted of four rapid evidence assessments on policy priority areas.
+We identified the following four topics on which we conducted rapid evidence assessments: 1) what works in marine resource management in the sub-Saharan African region?; 2) how best to provide effective governance of ecosystems services in protected areas in sub-Saharan Africa?; 3) what guidelines and decision-making tools are available to support decision-makers and do these include multiple dimensional measures of poverty?; 4) how can research methodologies be better aligned to decision-makers’ needs?

 A fuller project description can be found on our funder’s website here.